Skilled Worker Visa UK

 - You need a valid Certificate of Sponsorship (CoS) for the job you are going to do

-- Your job is a genuine vacancy
+- Your job must a genuine vacancy

 - You can financially sustain yourself and your family without relying on public funds